 Ming the Merciless Flash Gordon’s archenemy was a much more human character than the Mekon.
 I think the differences between the Mekon and Ming sum up the differences between villains in American science fiction and British science fiction quite nicely.

-In British Science fiction series like Doctor Who the villains tend to be monsters like the Daleks, the Cybermen, even Davros though humanoid is still a monster too.
+In British Science fiction series like Doctor Who, the villains tend to be monsters like the Daleks, the Cybermen, and even Davros who though humanoid is still a monster too.

 In American science fiction however they tend to be more human.
-Look at the aliens in Star Trek like the Klingons, and the Romulans for instance and then compare them to say the Daleks.
+Look at the aliens in Star Trek like the Klingons and the Romulans for instance, and then compare them to say the Daleks.
 Even in later Star Trek series, aliens like the Cardassians look and act completely human.
-They just basically have bumpy foreheads and that’s it.
+They just basically have bumpy foreheads.

-Thus naturally Ming is more human not only in terms of appearance but in terms of characterisation too.
+Naturally Ming therefore is more human, not only in terms of appearance but in terms of characterisation too.
 Ming is madly in love with Dale Arden and frequently attempts to marry her despite the fact that she finds him utterly abhorrent.

 Ming rules over the planet Mongo with an iron fist and all of the early Flash Gordon strips involved Flash and his allies trying to overthrow him, or having to rescue Dale from his clutches.
 Eventually he was overthrown, but not only would he return as a recurring enemy in later stories, but his son the evil Kang would also go on to become a major foe of Flash Gordon too.